martin-dold/smartMug/README.md

 - A wireless protocol that fits for battery powered nodes.
 - A wireless protocol that allows a huge number of nodes within network, as there are a lot of mugs within a restaurant or bar.
 - A wireless communication module that allows a battery powered application to be attached to the mug.
-It shall be possible to easily run the previously defined wireless protocol.
+It should be possible to easily run the previously defined wireless protocol.
-- The SmartMug user shall easily connect to its mug, even with its own smartphone.
+- The SmartMug user should easily connect to its mug, even with its own smartphone.

 ### Wireless Protocol